cyy020811/hand-sign-detection/README.md

 - Press `q` on the keyboard to exit the program

 ### Modeling
 Run the `model.py` file to start modeling with the dataset collected previously.
 The model is saved inside the `Model` folder.
-To be
+To be continued...